passcod/omelette/README.md

 This may contain bugs.
 One of the reasons it saves to DB is to avoid complete disaster if it deletes stuff it’s not supposed to.
-But just in case, I advise running with the `--dry-run` flag for a few weeks, before trusting it, and after upgrades.
+But just in case, I advise running with the `--dry-run` flag before trusting it, and after upgrades.

 I am not responsible for you losing your tweets.
 See clause 14.